 1. Eat waffles in the city’s Market Square.

 When you’re visiting Bruges, you absolutely have to stop for waffles!
 Chez Albert is located just off the Market Square, so you can grab your waffles from there, before finding a seat in Bruges’ most atmospheric and picturesque square.
-I could have spent hours people watching here, there’s just so much going on, that you wouldn’t be bored just sat taking in the city’s atmosphere.
+I could have spent hours people watching here; it is such a lively place.

 2. Take a stroll through Arentshof Park.